-Noémie Becker - Evolution of Humans and Pathogens
+Noémie Becker - Evolution of Pathogens and Vectors

 Originally an evolutionary anthropologist, I am interested in human evolution and on that of its pathogens.
-Research in the group focuses mainly on the evolution of Borrelia bacteria responsible for Lyme disease but also on other projects related to human and bacterial evolution.
+Research in the group focuses mainly on the evolution of Borrelia bacteria responsible for Lyme disease and on that of their tick vectors.

 Borrelia and Lyme disease